-FFIE's Audit Committee currently consists of Chad Chen, Edwin Goh and Adam (Xin) He, each of whom is "independent" as such term is defined for audit committee members under the rules of the SEC and the listing standards of Nasdaq.
-Mr. Goh is the chair of the Audit Committee.
-The Board has determined that each of Mr. Goh and Mr. He qualifies as an "audit committee financial expert" as defined under the rules of the SEC.
+FF's Audit Committee currently consists of Edwin Goh, Adam (Xin) He and Brian Krolicki, each of whom is "independent" as such term is defined for audit committee members under the rules of the SEC and the listing standards of NASDAQ.
+Edwin Goh is the chair of the Audit Committee.
+The Board has determined that Edwin Goh and Brian Krolicki each qualifies as an "audit committee financial expert" as defined under the rules of the SEC.